Land O’Lakes is rallying young people to return to their hometowns to build better broadband

 Though the setups will vary according to different community’s needs, fellows will likely work with county governments, though a few placements are with school districts, and a handful with regional development organizations.
 Day to day, they’ll work on gathering accurate data on household internet speeds, talking to network providers, coordinating rollouts, and aligning funding with resources.
 They’ll also organize digital bootcamps for schools and communities, and make sure Main Street businesses and farmers are connected and search-optimized where needed.

 The Biden administration has made a historic investment in broadband, pledging $7 billion to reimburse communities for wifi access as part of the American Rescue Plan—but grassroots approaches are needed to facilitate the distribution.
-This program is also being backed, for its first two years, by about 20 partners, including Microsoft, Mayo Clinic, Heartland Forward, the American Farm Bureau Federation, and multiple universities.
+This program is also being backed, for its first two years, by 20 partners, including Microsoft, Mayo Clinic, Heartland Forward, the American Farm Bureau Federation, and multiple universities.

 For Ford, internet access is simply a right, “like electricity or mail delivery.”
 But, it’s especially important to connect farming communities because they’re the “glue” that keep’s America’s food security together—and so solid connections will also allow for better and more sustainable, farming.
 Internet access is also an accelerant for job creation, where it’s lagged in rural areas.
 The hope is that a successful program will lead to investments in communities—and eventually will attract and retain new young professionals.
 “What we’re trying to do is create an initiative where these young people go back in, and become community leaders,” Ford says.